DDHarry/Erlang_Quick_guide_and_Training/README.md

 - Erlang favors the "\_" (underscore) ```special_character``` to complete names for modules, fonctions, variables ...

-- Everything is a function and every function, expression returns a value;
+- Everything is an expression and every function returns a value;

 - each line ends with ```.```, except when it is not the last part of the returned expression.